 Density (O.G.): 1052 after pressing, equivalent to 115 g of sugar per litre.
 1001 after second fermentation.

 and persistent mousse.

 Nose: Fresh, fine and delicate.
-Aromas of green apples, caramel and citrus.
+Aromas of green apples, citrus fruits (lime).

 Mouth: Brisk, fresh, fine and elegant.
 Sharp apples and citrus underpinned with a hint of iodine aromas.

 Storage: Keep the bottles upright or lying down in a cool cellar (8 to 12°C, 46 to 54°F ).
 The fact that there is no deposit makes the Cuvée Colette capable of being kept many years if conditions are good.